 Charles-Henri Sanson was the fourth in a six-generation family line of French public executioners whose dynasty extended from 1688 to 1847.
 All prided themselves on their hardened professionalism; Charles-Henri alone presided over roughly 3,000 executions in his 40-year career.
 These included those that he carried out in his role as executioner of Louis XVI, and a long list of celebrated victims guillotined during the Great Terror – a period of violence that spanned 1793–94 following the start of the French Revolution.
-Yet, as he looked back on his long career in his memoirs, he confessed that – despite his vast experience – the thing that stuck most in his mind was the smile that bedecked the faces of some of his victims during the Terror.
+Yet, as he looked back on his long career in his memoirs, he confessed that – despite his vast experience – the thing that stuck most in his mind was the smile that bedecked the faces of some of his victims during the Reign of Terror.

 Sanson was at home with the fear, dread and hysterical behaviour exhibited by most of his victims.
 Many broke down completely under the strain of the ghoulish open-air guillotine drama in which they played a lead role.
 Sanson noted, for instance, that the teeth of Madame du Barry, the final mistress of Louis XV, chattered in fright.
 Wildly imploring bystanders to rescue her, she “cried as I have never seen anyone cry”.

 Yet this kind of frenzied behaviour wasn’t monopolised by elite women.
 The ultra-radical leftwing journalist Jacques René Hébert was cowardly in the extreme when his turn for the guillotine came: he “sobbed, and sweat fell in great drops from his brow”.
 Similarly the radical journalist and politician Camille Desmoulins struggled hysterically with his executioners while tears “rained from his eyes”.